konnected-io/docs/security-alarm-system/wiring/power.md

 ##### Ademco
 ![](/assets/images/ademco-vista-aux-power.jpg){:class="img-callout"}

+#### Step by Step Instructions

+1. **Disconnect the Power** to the alarm panel before you begin.
+Usually this means unplugging a power adapter and unplugging the backup battery.

 1. Find the _AUX Power Output_ on your existing alarm panel.
 It should be two screw terminals labeled with `AUX+` or `+` and `COM`, `-` or `G`.
 There are probably already a number of wires attached to these terminals for your various powered sensors and keypad.
 Loosen the screw terminals with a screwdriver, being careful not to let any existing